Sustainsys/Saml2/README.md

 over using the authentication module as it integrates with MVC's error handling.

 ##Owin Middleware
-The Owin middleware is modeled after the external authentication modules for social login.
+The Owin middleware is modeled after the external authentication modules for social login (such as Google, Facebook, Twitter).
 This allows easy integration with ASP.NET Identity for keeping application specific user and role information.
+See the [Owin Middleware](doc/OwinMiddleware.md) page for information on how to set up and use the middleware.

 ##Stub Idp
 The solution also contains a stub (i.e. dummy) identity provider that can be used for testing.